Fonkia

 Fonkia is a monotypic genus of flowering plants belonging to the family Plantaginaceae.
 The only species is Fonkia uliginosa.

-It is native to Chile and south-western Argentina.
+It is native to central and southern Chile and south-western Argentina.

 The genus is named after Francisco Fonk (1830–1912), a Chilean doctor.
 The epithet of uliginosa is from the Latin word, of marshes; from uligo meaning dampness.

 It was first described and published in Linnaea Vol.30 on page 198 in 1860.